The7BridgesTeam/Converters/README.md

 ## Why is this useful?

 Doing conversions of data (e.g. ingest, exgest) normally seems like a simple job, but naive approaches end up writing a lot of (often one-off) boilerplate and repetitive code that is hard to read and update, inconsistent and error prone, with code often spread throughout several ad hoc functions.
-Converters provides a single place to put conversions, uses class inheritance to share domain-specific operations, and through that and its maximal approach to features (if we’ve needed it in general we’ve added it to converters) minimizes client boilerplate.
+Converters provides a single place to put conversions, uses class inheritance to share domain-specific operations, and through that and its maximal approach to features minimizes client boilerplate.